Continuous Annealing Line

 In the annealing process, a controlled time-temperature relationship is important to obtain the desired mechanical properties of the steel strip.
 Temperature variations can result in unacceptable mechanical properties, while side-to-side or top-to-bottom temperature gradients cause product inconsistencies.
 Non-uniform strip temperatures also adversely impact quality requirements downstream.

-Williamson Wavelength Technologies
+Wavelength Technologies

 With 6 unique Wavelength technologies, Williamson steel infrared temperature sensors can make accurate annealing line temperature measurements at every point along the line – compensating for common problems like low and variable emissivity, temperature gradients, steam, and hot wall reflections.